0xdomyz/dwopt/README.rst

 DWOPT - Datawarehouse Operator
 ==============================

-**Dwopt** is a Python package that attempts to streamline the insight generation process when working with database tables.
+Getting insights out of database tables can often be unstreamlined.

-The interface between databases and python can often be unstreamlined.
+Does one read in millions of rows before doing any work on Python, or run sql elsewhere and use intermediate CSVs, or write sql strings in a python script?

-Does one read in millions of rows before doing anything, or run sql elsewhere and copy some CSVs around, or write up some embedded sql in the middle of a python script?
+**Dwopt** is a Python package that streamlines analytics on databases via pre-built sql templates and a flexible summary query building framework.

-**Dwopt** allows frictionless running of sql codes/scripts, default credentials on the system keyring, simple query generation via code, making & running common summary queries, DDL, DML statement via pre-built templates.
-It also logs the sql used along the way.
+The goal is to have, at fingertips, Excel-pivot-table-like and dataframe-summary-methods-like API for common analytics on large database tables.

-All together, for common analytics, an Excel-pivot table or dataframe summary function like experience on large database tables could be effortlessly achieved, see examples in the Features & the Walk Through section.
+See the Features and the Walk Through section for examples.

 .. end-of-readme-intro

 Installation
 ------------